ingridpierre/pi-airplay/FIXES.md

    aplay -l
    cat /proc/asound/cards
    ```
-3. Update the `output_device` in `/usr/local/etc/shairport-sync.conf` to match your DAC card number:
+3. Update the `output_device` in the config file to match your DAC card number:
    ```
    alsa = {
      output_device = "hw:X";  # Replace X with your card number (e.g., hw:4)